The page has been translated by Gen AI.

 File Storage SettingsRequiredSelect the file storage volume to be used in the cluster

 • Default Volume (NFS): Click the Search button and then select the file storage in the File Storage Selection popup.
-The default Volume file storage can only use the NFS format.
+The default Volume file storage can only use the NFS format

-• Additional Information Input Enter or select the required information in the area.
+• Enter additional information area, input or select the required information.

 Category